fenago/katacoda-scenarios/azure-functions/azure-functions-docker/steps/9/text.md

 A registry is an application that hosts images and provides services image and container services.
 To share your image, you must push it to a registry.
 Docker Hub is a registry for Docker images that allows you to host your own repositories, either public or private.

 Before you can push an image, you must sign in to Docker Hub using the docker login command.
-Replace <docker-id> with your account name and type in your password into the console at the prompt.
-For other Docker Hub password options, see the docker login command documentation.
+Replace `<docker-id>` with your account name and type in your **password** into the console at the prompt.

 `docker login --username <docker-id>`{{copy}}